-In this section, we will discuss a few selected applications of DDM in which it was either used to perform otherwise difficult-if not impossible-experiments or combined with other ideas to prove new experimental approaches with a notable future potential.
+Publishing his section, we will discuss a few selected applications of DDM in which it was either used to perform otherwise difficult - if not impossible - experiments, or combined with other ideas to prove new experimental approaches with a notable future potential.
 In selecting the material for presentation, we have restricted ourselves to very recent literature (last three years), where the standard DDM approach outlined above is sometimes extended in various ways.
-Various earlier studies using DDM, which follow the standard approach summarized above, are overviewed in Refs.
-12 and 13.
+Various earlier research using DDM, which follows the standard approach summarized above, is overviewed in Refs12 and 13.

-A. Viscosity of deeply supercooled water and its coupling to molecular diffusion particles.
+A. Viscosity of deeply supercooled water and its coupling to molecular diffusion

+A typical application of DDM is to determine the diffusion constant of colloidal particles dispersed in a liquid medium ^{11,16,17,26,27}.
+If the viscosity of the host liquid is known, DDM behaves as a powerful particle sizing tool, in that it enables one determining accurately the size of the colloidal particles.
 On the other hand, if the particle size is known, DDM can be used to perform precise viscometry experiments.
-The latter has been shown elegantly in an application by Caupin and co-workers, who used DDM to probe the viscosity of super-cooled liquid water close to the limit of homogeneous crystallization.
+The latter has been shown elegantly in an application by Caupin and coworkers, who used DDM to probe the viscosity of super-cooled liquid water close to the limit of homogeneous crystallization28.
 Since water is a poor glass-former, measuring its viscosity in the super-cooled state is a challenging feat that requires avoiding crystallization.
 DDM was used to probe the diffusivity of tracer polystyrene spheres with radius $a = 175 \pm 3$ nm.
-Curves of the correlation time $\tau$ as a function of the wave-vector q were found to be well fitted by $\tau(q) = (D_T q^2)^{-1}$ for all temperatures.
-The authors were thus able to estimate the super-cooled water viscosity in the deeply quenched regime (down to -34 °C).
+Curves of the correlation time τ as a function of the wave-vector q were found to be well fitted by $\tau(q) = (D_T q^2)^{-1}$ for all temperatures.
+The Authors were thus able to estimate the super-cooled water viscosity in the deeply quenched regime (down to -34 °C).